materialdigital/dataportal_tutorial/README.md

 ![US2_3](./images/DataPotal_US2_3.png)

-In order to get a better overview of the data the button explore offers further options depending on the resource format.
+In order to get a better overview of the data the button "Explore" offers further options depending on the resource format.
+You can "Preview" the file in your browser, "Download" it directly, or "Create a Mapping".

 ![US2_4](./images/DataPotal_US2_4.png)
 ![US2_5](./images/DataPotal_US2_5.png)